ipa320/RosTooling.github.io/docu/LearnRosSystemModels.md

 To complete this tutorial the project "de.fraunhofer.ipa.ros.communication.objects" must be imported.
 See instructions under [setup](Environment_setup.md).
 If the automatic clone doesn't work for you, please clone the repository [RosCommonObjects](https://github.com/ipa320/RosCommonObjects) manually and import it to your Eclipse workspace.

 The first step is to create a new Project to contain the examples, in case you completed the previous [tutorials](LearnRosModels.md) you can just use the same package.
-This can be done by pressing the icon "Add new ROS Project".
+Otherwise, as usual you can create a new project by pressing the icon "Add new ROS Project".

 ![alt text](images/create_new_RosProject.png)